jessicarush/javascript-notes/functions.md

 # Functions

 Functions are the fundamental modular modular unit of JavaScript.
 They are used for code reuse, information hiding, and composition.
 Functions are used to specify the behaviour of objects.
 They're also good for simply organizing related bits of code into named groups (even if you plan to only call it once).
-In JavaScript, Functions are objects are are linked to `Function.prototype` which is in turn linked to `Object.prototype`.
+In JavaScript, Functions are objects that are linked to `Function.prototype` which is in turn linked to `Object.prototype`.

 ## Table of Contents